+Arabic dishes like hummus, falafel, and kebabs are popular worldwide and a staple of meals in the Middle East.
+These all come from Levantine cuisine, the traditional food of the Bilad ash-Sham region.
 The most distinctive aspect of Levantine cuisine is mezze, small dishes served at the beginning of a multi-course meal.

 Popular Levantine dishes include:

-- Dips and spreads like hummus (made with chickpeas) or baba ghanouj (made with eggplant), served with pita
+Dips and spreads like hummus (made with chickpeas) or baba ghanouj (made with eggplant), served with pita

-- Salads like tabbouleh (finely chopped parsley drenched in olive oil and lemon juice) and fattoush (toasted pita bread with vegetables such as radishes, cucumber, and tomatoes)
+Salads like tabbouleh (finely chopped parsley drenched in olive oil and lemon juice) and fattoush (toasted pita bread with vegetables such as radishes, cucumber, and tomatoes)

-- Meat dishes like kafta kebabs (ground, skewered meat), kibbeh (ground meat served fried or raw), and shawarma (meat grilled on a spit, shaved, and served on a plate or in a pita)
+Meat dishes like kafta kebabs (ground, skewered meat), kibbeh (ground meat served fried or raw), and shawarma (meat grilled on a spit, shaved, and served on a plate or in a pita)

-- Falafel (deep-fried balls of ground chickpeas, served on a plate or in a pita)
+Falafel (deep-fried balls of ground chickpeas, served on a plate or in a pita)

-In classic Emirati cuisine, camel meat was reserved for special occasions like weddings or Eid-al-Fitr – a religious holiday that marks the end of Ramadan.
-You'll see it on the menu at most traditional restaurants.
-Lamb and seafood stews are popular.
+Speaking of tradition, in classic Emirati cuisine, camel meat is commonly served in the region.
+Often, this meat was reserved for special occasions like weddings or Eid-al-Fitr.
+These days, however, you'll see it on the menu at most traditional restaurants.
+In addition, lamb and seafood stews are popular.

 Mathrooba and margooga are two other popular traditional Qatari dishes.
-Mathrooba is traditionally eaten to break the fast of Ramadan and is a rich, buttery porridge-like chicken dish.
+Mathrooba is often eaten to break the fast of Ramadan and is a rich, buttery porridge-like chicken dish.
 Margooga is a hearty and healthy stew of meat, eggplant, carrots, and spices.
 It's usually enjoyed with a piece of farrago bread.